 Add These Hikes To Your Bucket List

 There are plenty of great hiking trails in Virginia, and there are a special few that you'll want add to your bucket list.
-In order from Northern Virginia down to the Southwest corner of the state, these are the top pay-off hikes in Virginia determined by those wearing down their soles, from breathtaking scenic overlooks to staggering waterfalls.
+In order from Northern Virginia down to the Southwest corner of the state, these are the top pay-off hikes in Virginia determined by those wearing down their soles, from scenic overlooks to breathtaking waterfalls.

 Please leave no trace by disposing of waste properly to keep Virginia's trails as beautiful you found them.

 Length: 4.6 miles